msi-ris/Tutorials/rnaseq_cmd.md

 Finally, there is a summary report generated for the entire run.
 This is a large HTML file with embedded graphics and PDF objects.
 Much of the information in the HTML report is compiled from the summaries that we just went through above.
-Use Filezilla to copy the `Bulk_RNAseq_Report.html` file from the specified output directory to your desktop.
+Use FileZilla (or your favorite SFTP client) to copy the `Bulk_RNAseq_Report.html` file from the specified output directory to your desktop.
 Open it in the browser and take a few minutes to scroll through it.

 You can view an example of the HTML report [here]({{"/materials/rnaseq_cmd/Bulk_RNAseq_Report.html" | prepend: site.baseurl }}).
 Warning: it is large (approximately 3MB)!